rsvihladremio/dremio-diagnostic-collector/README.md

-      --min-free-space-gb int      min free space needed in GB for the process to run (default 40) -n, --namespace string           K8S ONLY: namespace to use for kubernetes pods --output-file string         name and location of diagnostic tarball (default "diag.tgz") -s, --ssh-key string             SSH ONLY: of ssh key to use to login -u, --ssh-user string            SSH ONLY: user to use during ssh operations to login -b, --sudo-user string           SSH ONLY: if any diagnostics commands need a sudo user (i.e. for jcmd) --transfer-dir string        directory to use for communication between the local-collect command and this one (default "/tmp/ddc-20240607145922")
+      --min-free-space-gb int      min free space needed in GB for the process to run (default 40) -n, --namespace string           K8S ONLY: namespace to use for kubernetes pods --output-file string         name and location of diagnostic tarball (default "diag.tgz") -t, --pat-prompt                 prompt for the pat, which will enable collection of kv report, system tables, job profiles and the workload manager report
+  -s, --ssh-key string             SSH ONLY: of ssh key to use to login -u, --ssh-user string            SSH ONLY: user to use during ssh operations to login -b, --sudo-user string           SSH ONLY: if any diagnostics commands need a sudo user (i.e. for jcmd)
+      --transfer-dir string        directory to use for communication between the local-collect command and this one (default "/tmp/ddc-20240904083850")
       --transfer-threads int       number of threads to transfer tarballs (default 2)

-Use "ddc [command] --help" for more information about a command.
 ```